What is an MPAN? A guide to supply numbers for businesses

 An MPAN (Meter Point Administration Number) is a unique reference that identifies the electricity supply at a specific property.

-The MPAN represents the business electricity connection for your premises on the grid and allows business energy suppliers to accurately manage your supply details, billing, and switching information.
+The MPAN represents the electricity connection for your premises on the grid and allows business energy suppliers to accurately manage your supply details, billing, and switching information.

 You might also hear it called a Supply Number or S-Number on your electricity bill.
 Unlike your meter serial number, which relates to a physical device, the MPAN refers to the actual electricity supply point registered to your address.